 Super Puzzle Fighter 2 Turbo

-REVIEWSuper Puzzle Fighter II Turbo is the first ever puzzle game / fighting game spin-off, starring a cast of recognizable characters from Capcom's Street Fighter and Darkstalkers series.
-SPF2T has tons of personality and style to go around, a cute yet awesomely catchy soundtrack, and some incredibly addictive gameplay to boot!
+REVIEWSuper Puzzle Fighter II Turbo is the first ever puzzle game / fighting game spin-off, starring a cast of recognizable characters from Capcom's modern era Street Fighter and Darkstalkers titles.
+Each character's gem set distinguishes their strategy, adding a competitive aspect when "fighting" an opponent during this competitive puzzle game.
+SPF2T has tons of personality and style to go around, a cute yet awesomely catchy soundtrack (with many songs based on classic Capcom fighting game tunes), and some surprisingly addictive gameplay to boot.
+There's simply no other game like it!

 Super Puzzle Fighter II Turbo character select screen.